 3) Preference-Type Questions (Would you prefer to…)

 Preference-type questions such as “Do you prefer to participate in activities alone or with friends?” have come up several times across the various schools.
-This question type have gained popularity especially after it has been tested thrice during PSLE in the recent years.
+This question type has gained popularity especially after it has been tested thrice during PSLE in the recent years.

 There are two ways in which a child can answer this question: